 When children are involved, a separation and divorce become much more complicated.
 If you have children, we will need to address a child custody and visitation agreement, along with child support.
 Learn more about Family Law and Family Tips during a Separation.

 If you are considering leaving your spouse, but concern about losing your kids is stopping you, you need a lawyer.
 Delaware law encourages both parents to share equal custody of children and remain active parts in their lives.
 Ensure your custody and parental rights are supported with an expert attorney.

 Delaware is an equitable distribution state.
 “Equitable” means fair, which could mean a fifty-fifty, sixty-forty or seventy-thirty division of marital property.
 The court will look at the earnings and earnings potential of both you and your spouse.
 The better off you expect to be in the future, the less you’ll receive now.

-In Delaware, you have to be separated for six months before you can be divorced.
+In Delaware, you must live separated for six months before you can file for a divorce.
 Your separation date is the date you stop living together as husband and wife.
-You can live in the same house and still be separated, so long as you are not living as husband and wife.
-As your lawyer, Mr. Gay can help you resolve the issues of your divorce while you are separated.
+You can live in the same house and still live separated, so long as you do not live as husband and wife.
+As your lawyer, Mr. Gay can help you resolve the issues of your separation and divorce.

-If you think divorce is in your future, Tom Gay would like to meet with you in person to discuss your case.
+If you think divorce is in your future, Tom Gay will meet with you in person to discuss your case.
 To schedule an appointment in the Georgetown or Dover office, please call 302-855-9300 or fill out the contact form on this site.